Director – Neeraj Pandey and Shivam Nair

-Special Ops Hotstar Review: Neeraj Pandey created the web series when theaters across the country have been shut due to the coronavirus pandemic, this reason has seemed to benefit the series.
-People have turned to Netflix, Amazon Prime, and equally to Hotstar for entertainment; however, we cannot compare which is one better because everyone is looking out for entertainment at the time of self-isolation.
+Special Ops Hotstar Review: Neeraj Pandey created the web series when theatres across the country have been shut due to the coronavirus pandemic, this reason has seemed to benefit the series.
+People have turned to Netflix, Amazon Prime, and equally to Hotstar for entertainment; however, we cannot compare which is better because everyone is looking out for entertainment at the time of self-isolation.

 Special Ops series is an action gripping eight-episode Hotstar series and takes its own sweet time to glide towards suspenseful climactic buildups.
-One of the accumulations is genuine now or never flashpoint.
+One of the accumulations is a genuine now or never flashpoint.
 In contrast, the other turns out to be something allied to a red herring despite the whipping up a fair degree of anticipation and tension.

 This is the kind of thriller we are talking about to you, it is a mixed bag with steady and neat details laced in a tad tentative.
 You may not be fully swooned by the final punch.